 Misconception #5: Americans living in Western states prefer boots and cowboy hats to jeans and sneakers.

-Perhaps influenced by iconic Western films depicting wide-open fields, grazing cattle and rough-and-tumble cowboys donning Stetsons, many international students arrive to the US surprised to find most Americans sans-cowboy hat.
+Perhaps influenced by iconic Western films depicting wide-open fields, grazing cattle and rough-and-tumble cowboys donning Stetsons, many exchange students arrive to the US surprised to find most Americans sans-cowboy hat.
 This is especially true for students living with families in Arizona, Texas, New Mexico and other states in the southwest!

 Students are often surprised and perhaps a bit bummed out to discover that most Americans prefer jeans, sneakers and baseball caps — and that most cowboy hats are reserved for rodeos and ranches.